Do you know the ball flight laws? Do you even know what a ball flight law is? Do you believe in the old ball flight laws, or the new ones?

 The ball does not know if you are a weekend warrior, or Tiger Woods, it just knows what the clubhead does to it at impact, and responds accordingly

-If you found this article of some help, why not get my free Ebook ‘Golf Hacks’ by clicking the link below.
+If you found this article of some help, why not get my free Ebook ‘Golf Hacks’ by entering your email below.